Skip to main contentAccessibility Statement

 Role and subject

-The North Northamptonshire Strategic Plan will provide the strategic framework for development and make strategic scale allocations for the area.
-It will be the strategic Part 1 Local Plan, providing the big picture for development for the period 2021-2041, with the spatial vision potentially extending to 2050 to align with the planned Oxford-Cambridge Arc Strategic Framework.
+The North Northamptonshire Local Plan will provide the strategic framework for development and make allocations for the area.
+It will provide the strategy for development for the period 2021-2041, with the spatial vision for achieving sustainable growth extending beyond this.

 Geographical coverage